-Depending on the type of business and the size of the company, office managers may work in a traditional 9-to-5 setting or a high-pressure environment.
+Depending on the type of business and the size of the company, office managers may work in a variety of settings.
 The challenges can be significant, especially for those in charge of a large office.
-Being able to multitask and manage different personalities is very important, as are strong financial and organizational skills.
+Being able to multitask and manage different personalities are keys to success, as are possessing strong financial and organizational skills.

-The BLS reports that the average income of administrative services managers nationwide was $90,190 a year as of May 2013.
-The top 10% of earners had an annual salary in excess of $145,000.
+The BLS reports that the annual average wage of administrative services managers nationwide was $94,840 as of May 2015.
+The top 10% of earners had an annual wage in excess of $153,570.

-Average salaries were higher for managers in industries such as finance and insurance, healthcare, and state and local government, the BLS notes.
+Average salaries were higher for managers in industries such as finance and insurance, professional, scientific and technical services, and state and local government, the BLS notes.